AndiSap/crackingTheCodingInterview/README.md

 - routeBtwNodes - *Given a directed graph, find if there is a route from source to destination*
 - minimalBST - *Given sorted (increasing order) array with unique integer elements, create BST with minimal height*
 - listsOfDepths - *Given a binary tree, create linked lists of all nodes at each depth*
+- checkBalanced - *Implement function to check if binary tree is balanced*